The torque transmission of the drive shaft is used for several essential functions in a vehicle:

 Wheel Propulsion: The primary purpose of torque transmission through the drive shaft is to propel the vehicle's wheels.
 When the engine generates power and torque, it needs to be transferred to the wheels to move the vehicle forward or backward.
 The drive shaft plays a central role in this process by transmitting the engine's torque to the wheels.

-Acceleration and Deceleration: Torque transmission through the drive shaft allows the vehicle to accelerate from a standstill and decelerate when braking.
+drive shaft allows the vehicle to accelerate from a standstill and decelerate when braking.
 When the driver presses the accelerator pedal, the engine generates torque, which is transmitted through the drive shaft to the wheels, initiating acceleration.
 Conversely, when the brakes are applied, the drive shaft helps transfer the deceleration force to the wheels.

 Maintaining Speed: During steady-state driving, the drive shaft ensures that the wheels receive a consistent supply of torque to maintain the vehicle's speed.
 This function is critical for highway cruising and maintaining a constant velocity.